pvvx/ZigbeeTLc/README.md

 * Short press - send temperature, humidity and battery data.
 * Hold for 2 seconds - Switches temperature between Celsius and Fahrenheit.
 The change will immediately appear on the screen.
-* Hold for 7 seconds - reset the binding and restart.
-The screen will briefly display “---” (for devices using a screen with fast refresh capabilities, not E-Ink).
+* Hold for 7 seconds — reset binding.
+The screen will display "ooo" (for devices with fast screen refresh, not E-Ink).
 After restarting, the thermometer will wait forever for registration.
-Jerking the battery won't change anything.
+Twitching the battery does not change anything.
+* Hold for 15 seconds - resets bindings and all user settings.
+The screen will no longer display "ooo" and will display temperature and humidity.
+After restarting, the thermometer will wait forever for registration.
+Jerking the battery does not change anything.

 * After flashing from BLE, the thermometer is already in standby mode for registration in the Zigbee network.

+* (!)
+When changing (Zigbee OTA) the firmware version, if there were changes in the FW functionality, re-registration of the device is required.

 ## Additional settings

-_For firmware version 0.1.2.1_

 ### ClusterID: 0x0000 (Basic)
 Attr: 0x0005, CHAR_STR (id: 0x42), ModelIdentifer (Device Name): 3..23 Chars.